Cheesy Pull-Apart Biscuits with Vidalia Onions are next level. Look at that. Lordy mercy that’s some cheesy goodness.

-Who doesn’t love Vidalia onions!?
-Georgia grown Vidalia onions are America’s favorite and perhaps its most well-known sweet onion.
-Vidalia onions are my absolute go-to.
-It’s hard to believe something as simple as a pantry staple, an onion can make such a difference – but it can!
+Georgia-grown Vidalia onions are perhaps its most well-known sweet onion.
+It’s hard to believe something as simple as a pantry staple, can make such a difference – but it can.

 Why are Vidalia Onions Sweet?